Why We Exist

 Today, we are recognized as one of the leading providers of conference support software and related digital products.
 We enable hundreds of conferences annually, both in the United States and around the world.
-Our online abstract systems are used by an extraordinarily diverse range of customers — in medicine, science, engineering, business, public policy, and human services, etc. The size of the meetings we support is similarly varied — ranging from tiny one-day meetings to conferences that spread over many days, across multiple properties, and involving 80 or more rooms with over 20,000 individual presentations.
-This gives us an incredibly broad perspective on the needs and methods of conference planners and conference attendees; and it motivates our pro-active approach with clients, helping us to advance their missions.
+Our online abstract systems are used by an extraordinarily diverse range of customers — in medicine, science, engineering, business, public policy, and human services.
+The size of the meetings we support is similarly varied — ranging from tiny one-day meetings to conferences that spread over many days, across multiple properties, and involving 80 or more rooms with over 20,000 individual presentations.
+This gives us an incredibly broad perspective on the needs and methods of conference planners and conference attendees, and it motivates our proactive approach with clients, helping us to advance their missions.

 We have, to a considerable extent, achieved our founder's vision.
 The sites we host for our clients are of immense help to the volunteers and paid staff who organize conferences, and our services help many associations and government agencies make a wealth of information available to professionals and the public.

 We are excited by the future.
 The technology available to us continues to improve at a rapid pace, as does the number of associations we are privileged to serve.
 Our clients, some of whom have been in business for a hundred years or more, continue to evolve along with the professions they represent, and so the software and products we provide to them will evolve as well.
 But there are some things that remain constant: our service ethic, a tradition of innovation, and a focus on the information needs of the professions we serve.
 We are experts in conference technology, but, at its core, we recognize that this is a personal service business.
-It is the relationships with loyal customers, with meeting planners, and with professionals around the world that we value; and it is those relationships that motivate us to remain as reliable, as responsive, and as innovative as we have ever been.
+It is the relationships with loyal customers, with meeting planners, and with professionals around the world that we value.
+It is those relationships that motivate us to remain as reliable, as responsive, and as innovative as we have ever been.